 Continuance in the program is by invitation only.
-Invitations are extended by the faculty based not only upon a student's grades, both artistic and academic, but also upon an assessment of the student's ability to interact appropriately and productively within the School community.
+Invitations are extended by the faculty based not only upon a student's grades, both artistic and academic, but also upon assessment of the student's portfolio, and his or her ability to interact appropriately and productively within the School community.
 Particular emphasis is placed on the "professional" demeanor and creative discipline exhibited by the student, and the demonstration of collaborative skills in both classroom discussions and on the set of student productions.
-Also, intentional or negligent violations of our policies and procedures will result in dismissal from our program.
+Also, intentional or negligent violations of our policies and procedures, along with the policies and procedures of the North Carolina School of the Arts and The University of North Carolina, as well as the laws of the state of North Carolina and the United States government, may result in dismissal from our program.

 Students who are not measuring up to the School's rigorous and high standard of professionalism and artistic achievement, or exhibit a lack of creativity or collaborative skills, will be notified of those deficiencies before being asked to leave the program.
 We hold individual portfolio reviews for each student near the conclusion of their first, second, and third years, and must determine their academic and artistic status on an ongoing basis.
-Faculty will select those students best qualified to maximize their potential in our six individual disciplines.
+Faculty will select those students best qualified to maximize their potential in our seven individual disciplines.

 The School of Filmmaking reserves the right to dismiss from the program, without probation or an official Letter of Warning, any student whose social or professional behavior prevents the School's classes and production work from proceeding in a creative and productive fashion, or interferes with the training of other students.
-Also, intentional or negligent violations of our policies and procedures, along with the policies and procedures of the North Carolina School of the Arts and the University of North Carolina, and the laws of the state of North Carolina and the United States government, may result in dismissal from our program.